โš ๏ธ Strike Alert: Teachers could walk out as early as Monday, February 9. Check SFUSD.edu for updates โ†’

 Special EducationWorkload model ($22M/yr)Keep caseload model (status quo)Pilot program at select schools

-Class SizesHard limits (not goals)Keep as goals (~$5M to change)Status quo (keep as goals)
+Class SizesHard limits (not goals)Keep as goals (~$5M to change)Keep as goals (no change)

 Sanctuary ProtectionsWritten into contractNot a bargaining subjectJoint resolution (not in contract)

-AI in SchoolsSpecific contract languageWorking group to studyStatus quo (working group)
+AI in SchoolsSpecific contract languageWorking group to studyWorking group to study (no change)

 Who agreed to what?